My favourite thing to eat at Easter time is hot cross buns, soft and spicy,

 1 heaped tsp cornflour or custard powder

-Remove the buns from the oven & the tray onto a cooling rack.
-Then brush the tops with runny honey, brown rice syrup or warmed jam.
+Remove the buns from the oven & the tray onto a cooling rack and immediately brush the tops with runny honey, brown rice syrup or warmed jam.

 Happy Bun Day!